CiviCRM Entities¶

 }

-Typically you might implement the function as a static public method on a class, in which case you would specify the callback
+Typically, you might implement the function as a static public method on a class, in which case you would specify the callback

 value like CRM_OAuth_BAO_OAuthClient::getProviders